 Post-project models will be created by adding the new generator and its associated interconnection facilities to the pre-project models.
-For Network Resource Interconnection Study (NRIS) requests, the generation to be decremented will typically be based on economic merit order of the new resource compared to other resources, respecting must-run limitations.
-An exception to the use of an economic merit order to sink the project generation would be when the project generation was a non-dispatchable resource such as wind.
+For NRIS requests, the generation to be decremented will typically be based on economic merit order of the new resource compared to other resources, respecting must-run limitations.
+An exception to the use of an economic merit order to sink the project generation would be when the project generation is a non-dispatchable resource such as wind.
 Non-dispatchable resources will typically be dispatched against on-line generating units which operate on Automatic Generation Control.
-For Energy Resource Interconnection Study (ERIS) requests, the generation to be decremented will typically be based on scaling the generation of control areas or local balancing authority areas to the north, south, east and west of the LG&E/KU control area each by 25% of the requested interconnection.
+For ERIS requests, the generation to be decremented will typically be based on scaling the generation of control areas or local balancing authority areas to the north, south, east and west of the LG&E/KU control area each by 25% of the requested interconnection.